Hundreds of people contacted as coronavirus case emerges after bus summit

 She added: “I’m feeling completely well but to be extra-cautious I’m cancelling my public engagements until 20th February.
 Sorry for any inconvenience.”

-Labour MP for Leeds North West Alex Sobel, who attended the summit, tweeted that he was low risk but had called NHS 111 to be assessed.
+Labour MP for Leeds North West Alex Sobel, who also attended the summit, said he was not unwell but had decided to stay at home as a precaution.

-He tweeted: “I attended the UK bus summit on the 6th Feb, where there was an attendee who has tested positive for coronavirus.

-“Whilst I have been informed that I am at very low risk, I have called 111 to be formally assessed.”

 Another attendee, who did not wish to be named, said: “We all received an email.
 The advice was ‘just carry on if you’re feeling fine, if you’re not, lock yourself up’.”